blackaceatzworg/PicDNA/README.md

 In package `picdna.relogo` you will find:

-* [UserGlobalsAndPanelFactory](https://github.com/elcodedocle/PicDNA/blob/master/src/picdna/relogo/UserGlobalsAndPanelFactory.groovy) sets the controls you see during the simulation.
+* [UserGlobalsAndPanelFactory](https://github.com/elcodedocle/PicDNA/blob/master/src/picdna/relogo/UserGlobalsAndPanelFactory.groovy) sets the controls you see during the simulation
-* [UserObserver](https://github.com/elcodedocle/PicDNA/blob/master/src/picdna/relogo/UserObserver.groovy) generates the two-dimensional maps.
+* [UserObserver](https://github.com/elcodedocle/PicDNA/blob/master/src/picdna/relogo/UserObserver.groovy) generates the two-dimensional maps
-* [ProtoMeme](https://github.com/elcodedocle/PicDNA/blob/master/src/picdna/relogo/ProtoMeme.groovy) establishes the intelligent agents' behavior.
+* [ProtoMeme](https://github.com/elcodedocle/PicDNA/blob/master/src/picdna/relogo/ProtoMeme.groovy) establishes the intelligent agents' behavior

 Anything else you will see on this repo is pretty much a bunch of tweaks on a default Relogo Framework for Repast Simphony 2 eclipse project.

 ## How to use

 * Clone the repo: `git clone https://github.com/elcodedocle/PicDNA`
-* Import the project and run it from eclipse kepler included on [Repast Simphony 2.1](http://sourceforge.net/projects/repast/files/Repast%20Simphony/Repast%20Simphony%202.1/).
+* Import the project and run it from eclipse kepler included on [Repast Simphony 2.1](http://sourceforge.net/projects/repast/files/Repast%20Simphony/Repast%20Simphony%202.1/)

 OR